Ticket Information

 #Concerts at the QSO Studio

-If you have purchased tickets to a QSO Studio concert and elected to collect your tickets from the Box Office, please proceed to the QSO Studio at the corner of Grey and Russell Streets.
-The Box Office is inside the ABC building.
+If you have purchased tickets to a QSO Studio concert and have elected to collect your tickets from the Box Office, please proceed the QSO Box Office in inside the ABC building.
+The building entrance to the building is located at the end of Russell Street.
+This is also the location of the QSO Studio.

 Email our Box Office team